-Full membership in TRIUMF for U. Manitoba is already in the works.
+Full membership in TRIUMF for U. Manitoba is pending.
 Associate membership may be extended to U. Winnipeg.
-Full membership entitles universities to joint faculty hires.
-It is very likely that a future joint faculty hire (TRIUMF-Manitoba) would support the fundamental symmetries discipline, and would therefore have an impact on Canadian support for the experiments conducted at CSUNS.
+Full membership entitles universities to bridged faculty positions where a portion of the faculty's salary is paid by TRIUMF.
+In return, the faculty member conducts research at TRIUMF.
+It is possible that a future bridged position (TRIUMF-Manitoba) would support the fundamental symmetries discipline, and would therefore increase Canadian support for the experiments conducted at CSUNS.